+Do you know what all the features of the Luka Reading Robot?
 Luka Reading Companion and Luka Hero are two extremely clever robots, known for their ability to read over 70,000 Chinese picture books page-by-page, allowing a child to experience quality bilingual Chinese literature recorded by native speakers.
 But, aside from book reading, this robot can do SO many more things.
 (There is also a more basic model called Luka Mini, which doesn’t do much more than reading.)

-This post will cover our favourite things to use our Original Luka and Luka Hero for (apart from the obvious book reading function which I covered in an early post).
+This post will cover our favourite features and things to use our Original Luka and Luka Hero for (apart from the obvious book reading function which I covered in an early post).
 These non-book reading features are:

 - Listening to Chinese podcasts and streaming Chinese pop songs